Home

 Portland 1935.
 52 issues bound in a single volume.
 Folio, 648pp., illustrations, index, hardcover.
 Owner bookplate.
 Fine.. (a69104)

-Cooper, Gerald P. .
+Cooper, Gerald P..
 A BIOLOGICAL SURVEY OF THE RANGELEY LAKES, WITH SPECIAL REFERENCE TO THE TROUT AND SALMON

 Augusta 1940.
 Maine Department of Inland Fisheries, Fish Survey Report No. 3.
 Octavo, 182pp., 6 photo plates, original wraps.
-Good, light wear. (a71919)
+VG, light wear; no owner marks. (a71919)

 $45.00